Case Study: How Instacart Uses Nexla to Accelerate Partner Integration

 Using Nexla’s Data Operations platform, Instacart was able to dramatically improve the partner roadmap, and get to market faster.
 With Nexla, Instacart is able to ensure that product and pricing information in the app is correct to provide a better experience for customers and retailers.

 - Reduced launch time by one to two months

 “Nexla makes sharing data between companies, in any format, really easy.”
 Brandon Leonardo, Co-Founder, Instacart

 Instacart is a technology-driven, nationwide on-demand grocery delivery service that connects customers with shoppers who hand-pick and deliver the items in their virtual cart, often in as little as an hour.
-By combining a personal touch with cutting-edge technology, Instacart offers customers a simple solution to save time and buy groceries and everyday essentials directly from the retailers they trust.
-Instacart partners with over 170 retailers and aims to serve 80% of US households by the end of 2018.
+By combining a personal touch with cutting-edge technology, Instacart offers customers a simple solution to save time buying groceries and everyday essentials directly from the retailers they trust.
+Instacart now partners with over 40,000 stores to fulfill millions of orders each year across 5,500+ cities in the US and Canada.
 To achieve its ambitious goals, Instacart uses Nexla to help streamline data operations so they can get to market faster.